Lin Hsien-tang: Later life and activism

 Lin Hsien-tang was an admirer of Liang Qichao; the two met in Japan in 1907.
 Liang stressed to Lin that China would be unable to help end Japanese colonialism in Taiwan, and advised against armed rebellion.
 They met again in Taiwan in 1911.
 Subsequently, Lin co-founded several sociopolitical initiatives against Japanese rule.
 The Taiwan Assimilation Society, established by Lin in 1914 with the help of Itagaki Taisuke, espoused assimilation and equality between Japanese and Taiwanese.
 In 1920 the Taiwan Youth published its first issue.
 The publication was funded by Lin Hsien-tang, Lin Hsiung-cheng, Koo Hsien-jung, and Yen Yun-nien.
 Lin Hsien-tang was a cofounder of the Taiwanese Cultural Association and Taiwanese People's Party.
 Lin took leadership roles in both organizations.
 While leading the Taiwanese Cultural Association, Lin headed the Petition Movement for the Establishment of a Taiwanese Parliament to secure Taiwanese representation within the imperial Japanese government.
 Starting in 1921, Lin submitted annual petitions to the Imperial Diet, asking to convene a Taiwan Provincial Assembly.
 The initiative, taken over by the League for the Establishment of a Formosan Parliament in 1923, was unsuccessful, and ended in 1934.
 In 1926, Lin and Chen Hsin founded the Tatung Trust Company.

 In May 1927, Lin embarked on a year-long trip across the world, spending most of his time in Europe and the United States.
 His travel writings included frequent social commentary, and appeared in Taiwan Minpao from 1927 to 1931.

 After he returned to Taiwan, Lin and Tsai Pei-huo founded the Taiwanese Alliance for Home Rule in 1930, which advocated for local autonomy.
 Several members of the Taiwanese's People's Party that joined the new alliance were expelled from the party, and Lin withdrew from the party in protest.
 Lin's work with the alliance resulted in the local elections of 1935.
 Lin himself was named to the House of Peers.
+In 1936, he was forced to resign from all his public positions.
 The alliance disbanded in August 1937, after the start of the Second Sino-Japanese War.
 Near the war's end, Lin and five others from Taiwan went to Shanghai to meet Kuomintang-affiliated officials and Taiwanese expatriates based in the city.
 While in Shanghai, Lin and his delegation were invited to attend the signing of an instrument of surrender between Yasuji Okamura and He Yingqin.
 However, the group did not arrive in time for the ceremony.